Faizullah9181/Web3-Book-Store/README.md

 ## Put Metamask address in Purchase.js for receiving payment

-## Main Task Of this project to integrate web3 functionality with react :)
+## Main Task Of this project is to integrate web3 functionality with react :)

 https://user-images.githubusercontent.com/77627911/158200230-1af84ff9-28fb-4194-b780-20e842e97a98.mp4